ironhack-labs/lab-typescript/Readme.md

 ### Iteration #1: Functions

-In the first iteration of the exercise, we are going to create our To-Do list using functions.
+In the first iteration of the exercise, we are going to create our to-do list using functions.
 Let's consider what we need to implement all the necessary functions for our list.

-First of all, we need to be able to save the tasks we have to do.
+First of all, we need to be able to save tasks.
 In order to do this, we will need somewhere to store them.
-We will use an array.
-With this array we will be able to:
+We will use an array, which will be able to:

 - Add a new task (a string).
 - Remove a task that we've completed.